 Platforms: Linux/FreeBSD/Windows/OS X

 RawTherapee is a photo editor designed for photo managing and basic image editing.
 This is an open source photo editing app with weaker functions and tools similar to Adobe Photoshop and Lightroom.
 Unlike other photo editing apps, it supports RAW files.
-There are many tools for color correction, reducing noise, rotating, adjusting exposure, shadows and light, regulating tone settings, vignetting, process EXIF-data, cropping, adjusting white balance, etc. There is a batch mode if you need to enhance many pictures.
+There are many tools for color correction, reducing noise, rotating, adjusting exposure, enhancing or reducing shadows and light, regulating tone settings, vignetting, processing EXIF-data, cropping, adjusting white balance, etc. There is a batch mode if you need to work with many pictures at once.

 Alternatives: Lightroom, Photoshop, RawTherapee